42 summer activities for kids

 31) Do some yoga practice

 Unwind this summer and do some relaxing yoga poses with the kids.
 Little ones will enjoy spending the time together and finding inventive stretches to practice.
 Find some simple videos online or try our fun yoga for kids.

 Cool down this summer with these frozen ice lolly pens.
-Juliet Sear shows us how to make these fun treats, they can be eaten and used to draw with.
-Kids will love to create their own artwork and let their imagination run wild.
+Juliet Sear shows us how to make these fun treats – they can be eaten and used to draw with.
+Kids will love to create their own artwork and let their imaginations run wild.